chethan-kumar-anand/spring-certification/README.md

 # spring-certification
-A repo to have everything related to getting spring certification
+A repo to have everything related to getting vmware spring certification